moorepants/dissertation/davisbicycle.rst

-   The left image shows the knee straps with hard drive magnets and the right image shows the knee attachment plates mounted to the top tube of the bicylce.
+   The left image shows the knee straps with hard drive magnets and the right image shows the knee attachment plates mounted to the top tube of the bicycle.

-This left the rider's arms and head free to move.
+These restrictions left the rider's arms and head free to move.
 The arm motion was required for controlling the bicycle, although one could imagine fixing the rider's arms and only allowing control with motion of their hands.
-The head probably should have been rigidified with respect to the body cast, but we didn't due to comfort reasons.
-Nonetheless, Jan had great plans for a halo like ring with nails sticking through to the rider's scalp so that they couldn't move their head without excruciating pain, we just never got around to making it.
+The head probably should have been rigidified with respect to the body cast, but we didn't due to comfort reasons\ [#halo]_.

 Restricted Motion
 -----------------

 A second harness was partially developed to restrict the rider's motion to that described in :ref:`secFlexibleRider`.
-A back brace which left the hips free to move was used to keep the spine straight and a custom molded hip braced was developed to hold securely to the hip bone, :ref:`Figure 11.4<figRestrictedHarness>` .
-The plane was to attach the hip brace to the bicycle seat via a revolute in the roll direction which would allow the hips to *only* roll about the seat.
+A back brace which left the hips free to move was used to keep the spine straight and a custom-molded hip brace was developed to hold securely to the pelvis, :ref:`Figure 11.4<figRestrictedHarness>`.
+The plan was to attach the hip brace to the bicycle seat via a revolute joint in the roll direction which would allow the hips to *only* roll about the seat.
 The back brace would then be attached to the hip brace via a joint which would allow torso lean with respect to the hips.
-The feet would be attached to the foot pegs via clip in pedals.
-Forces applied from the feet to the foot pegs would effectively allow the rider's hips to roll with respect to the bicycle frame (in reality because the rider is more massive and more inert the bicycle frame would roll with respect to the inertial reference frame).
+The feet would be attached to the foot pegs via clip-in pedals.
+Forces applied from the feet to the foot pegs would effectively allow the rider's hips to roll with respect to the bicycle frame (in reality because the rider is more massive and more inert, the bicycle frame would roll with respect to the inertial reference frame).

 .. _figRestrictedHarness: